DuckyMomo20012/tracking-activities/README.md

     - If the user inputs the wrong timestamp, the user will be warned and retype.

-    - Timestamps will be automatically optimized step by steps:
+    - Timestamps will be automatically optimized step by step:

       1. Check format
       2. Sort lines